Happy Mother’s Day from Flashlight Press May 10, 2012

 Richard’s most recent appearance was at Montini Catholic School in McHenry, Illinois.
 To read more about this visit from the Northwest Herald, click here.

-Antique Week features Grandpa for Sale August 17, 2010
+Antique Week features Grandpa for Sale

-l and her grandfather, and Antique Week is a perfect place for a review of that story.
+An antique shop is the perfect setting for a story about a girl and her grandfather, and Antique Week is a perfect place for a review of that story.

 Grandpa for Sale is a front page feature article in this week’s edition of Antique Week, the top national newspaper of all things antique.
 The article includes excerpts from the book, interviews with the authors, and other rave reviews our book has gotten.